DianaDI/gDT/README.md

 ### How to use:
 1. Clone the repository
-2. Install the required packages (requirements.txt will be available soon)
+2. Install the required packages using ``pip install -r requirements.txt``, but before that install torch related libs yourself following their guidelines depending on your system and cuda version.
+I left torch libs in requirements.txt for reference of versions
 3. Configure the parameters in the config file ``init.py``
 4. Run the main file ``pc_dl_pipeline.py``